 Unlike the other three majors, which rotate between courses, The Masters has been held exclusively at Augusta National since its inception in 1934.
 This permanence is central to the tournament's identity and allows players to build course knowledge over decades.

-What is the prize money at The Masters?
+What is the prize money at The Masters 2026?

 Do LIV Golf players compete at The Masters?

+Yes.
 The Masters has its own invitation criteria, separate from any tour.
-Past champions receive lifetime invitations, and players who meet other qualification criteria - such as world ranking or recent major wins - are also invited, regardless of which tour they compete on.
+Past champions receive lifetime invitations, and players who meet other qualification criteria — such as world ranking or recent major wins — are also invited, regardless of which tour they compete on.
+Cameron Smith, Bryson DeChambeau, Jon Rahm, Dustin Johnson, Brooks Koepka, Patrick Reed and Sergio Garcia are all in the 2026 field.

 Track The Masters 2026 live on GolfMode - download free.